September 21

 Engine oil is the lifeblood of your vehicle’s engine.
 When the engine is running, the oil pumps through the engine, lubricating the necessary parts to reduce damage caused by friction.
 It also helps keep specific engine parts cool during hot weather and warm during those cold Corinth, Texas, winter mornings.

 Having regular oil changes is essential to help keep your vehicle performing optimally; however, not all engine oil is the same.
 If you put the wrong type of engine oil in or the wrong weight for the season, you can cause harm to the engine and the parts the oil lubricates.
-But how do you know what type of oil to put in your car, SUV, or truck?
-You can check your owners manual, or better yet, bring your vehicle to us at Huffines Kia Corinth so we can be sure to put the right oil in your car’s engine.
+But how do you know what oil to put in your car, SUV, or truck?
+You can check your owner’s manual, or better yet, bring your vehicle to us at Huffines Kia Corinth so we can be sure to put the right oil in your car’s engine.

 Which Oil Should I Put In My Car?

 For decades, car owners used conventional oil in their vehicles.
 However, as vehicle systems became more refined and sophisticated, automakers started demanding different types of oil for their specific needs.
-As researchers realized that conventional oil is filled with impurities and takes massive amounts of energy to refine, they began developing synthetic oils and high-mileage oils to help extend the life span of the vehicle’s engine.
+As researchers realized that conventional oil is filled with impurities and takes massive amounts of energy to refine, they began developing synthetic and high-mileage oils to help extend the life span of the vehicle’s engine.
 Engine oil is described using specific terms that are important to understand, including:

 • Society of Automotive Engineers (SAE): The SAE created a numerical system for grading engine oil weights according to viscosity.